umd-lib/reciprocal-borrowing-vagrant/README.md

 # reciprocal-borrowing-vagrant

-This repository contains a Vagrant configuration for setting up an IdP and SP for use in developing the "reciprocal-borrowing" Rails application.
+This repository contains a Vagrant configuration for setting up a Shibboleth Identity Provider (IdP) and Service Provider (SP) for use in developing the "reciprocal-borrowing" Rails application.

 For more information about the configuration, see [docs/ConfigurationNotes.md](docs/ConfigurationNotes.md).